-Prior to the commencement of works, a comprehensive condition survey of all the windows which shall form a basis for the scope and method of repair, and any need for replacement or part-replacement shall be submitted to and approved in writing by the local planning authority.
+No works shall be carried out in any of the relevant dwellings until a comprehensive condition survey of all the windows which shall form the basis for the scope and method of repair, and any need for replacement or part-replacement (excluding splicing small parts of timber) shall be submitted to and approved in writing by the local planning authority.
 The relevant part of the works shall not be carried out otherwise than in accordance with the details thus approved.